Cold email mistakes to avoid if you wanna get more replies

 • includes numbers as social proof to build credibility

-Everything you have to offer might be impressive for you, but your prospects would care more about a specific service or product solving their specific pain point.
-The more you show your prospects you understand their struggles, it’s easier to tease them with a solution, which will bring you more replies.
+Everything you have to offer might be impressive for you.
+However, your prospects would care more about a specific service or product solving their specific pain point.

 #5 Wrong email design